A dental mold and dental tools

 Common warning signs beyond swelling include:

 If swelling is accompanied by trouble swallowing, breathing difficulty, or rapidly increasing pain, seek urgent medical attention immediately.
-At Golden Coast Dental Care, we emphasize prompt evaluation to help determine whether your issue involves an abscessed tooth, gum infection, or any other urgent concern.
+At Golden Coast Dental Care, we emphasize prompt evaluation to determine whether your issue involves an abscessed tooth, a gum infection, or another urgent concern.

 Why It Should Not Wait